 Eligibility beyond 36 months for certain former spouses.
 Former spouses who meet the following criteria may be eligible for more than 36 months of CHCBP benefits (see the US Code for more specific info):

-- Did not remarry before age 55
+- Did not remarry before age 55.

 Continued Health Care Benefit Program Cost and Management

-On the surface, these premiums appear to be expensive, especially when compared to the no-cost TRICARE Prime you are most likely used to.
+On the surface, these premiums may appear to be expensive, especially when compared to the no-cost Tricare Prime you are most likely used to.
 However, these premiums are often comparable to unsubsidized group health care plans.

 P.O.
 Box 740072

-Louisville, KY 40201
+Louisville, KY 40201-7472

-Is the Continued Health Care Benefit Program a Good deal?
+Is the Continued Health Care Benefit Program a Good Deal?

-If you are in good health and do not have any pre-exisiting medical conditions, you may be able to find a cheaper individual health care plan on your own.
-However, depending on your employment prospects and current health, you may find that the CHCBP is the most affordable option available to you.
+If you are in good health and do not have any preexisting medical conditions, you may be able to find a cheaper individual health care plan on your own.
+Depending on your employment prospects and health, you may find that the CHCBP is the most affordable option available to you.